A+316

 ULTRA+ FLEXIBILITY

-More and more architects are designing flexible buildings with the ability to adapt to changing functions, user needs and social developments.
+More and more architects are designing flexible buildings capable of adapting to changing functions, user needs and social developments.
 A smart or open plan, a hybrid typology and demountable systems often play a key role in this.
 But is this really a new concept?
-The use of flexible floor plans, not only in housing projects but also in public buildings, is a recurring theme in architectural history, as it turns out.
+The use of flexible floor plans, not only in housing projects but also in public buildings, is a recurring theme in architectural history, it turns out.
 How are such plans applied, then and now, and how do flexible projects age?
-For example, what does the large-scale renovation of the Centre Pompidou in Paris tell us today about the meaning of flexibility in architecture?
-And is flexibility synonymous with deliberately oversizing the structure of buildings so that they can accommodate future programmes?
-In A+316, we investigate the extent to which these flexible buildings are also sustainable and future-oriented in practice, and what architectural language – other than unspoken and generic – we can use for them.
-To this end, we compare several recently completed projects and juxtapose the plans and sections of bOb Van Reeth, XDGA, Baukunst, Bruther and Office, among others.
+And does flexibility equate to the deliberate oversizing of building structures, so that they might accommodate future programmes?
+In A+316, we investigate to what extent these flexible buildings are also effectively sustainable and future-oriented, and what architectural language – other than unarticulated and generic – we can use for them.